Alejandro Char Chaljub

 In 2007 he was elected Mayor or Barranquilla with 221,625 votes equivalent to 58.38% of the total vote, the biggest margin of votes in the Mayoral election history of Barranquilla, and according to an Invamer/Gallup poll, Char had a 75% approval rating in April 2008, the best ranked mayor of Colombia, a statistic that grew to an 80% approval rating at the end of 2008.
 In 2015 he was reelected for Mayor of Barranquilla defeating his opponent, ex councilor and independent politician Rafael Sanchez Anillo.
+In 2022, was pre-candidate for the Presidential Election in the representation of the independent movement País de Oportunidades, but he was beaten by Federico Gutiérrez in the primary elections celebrated in March 13, 2022.
+In October 29, 2023 was elected as Mayor of Barranquilla for third time defeating 5 opponents including the ex councilor of Barranquilla Antonio Eduardo Bohorquez Collazos.

 Family

-Alejandro comes from a well established and influential, Lebanese Colombian family, he is the son of Fuad Char Abdala, a Liberal former Senator of Colombia and former Minister of Economic Development, and Ambassador of Colombia to Portugal, and his wife Adela Chaljub de Char.
-His brother, Arturo Char Chaljub was also Senator of Colombia, as is his cousin David Char Navas.
-His other brother, Antonio Char is actually the president of Junior Barranquilla, the city's foremost football team.
-He married Katia Nule Marino on August 1999, also of Lebanese descent and a former winner of the Miss Carnival of Barranquilla pageant in 1995.
+Alejandro comes from a well-established and influential, Syrian Colombian family that immigrated from Damascus. he is the son of Fuad Char, a Liberal former Senator of Colombia, former Governor of the Department of Atlantico in 1984, former Minister of Economic Development in 1987, and Ambassador of Colombia to Portugal, and his wife was Adela Chaljub de Char, who died in 1994.
+His brother, Arturo Char was also a Senator of Colombia, as is his cousin David Char Navas.
+His other brother, Antonio Char was the president of Junior Barranquilla, the city's foremost football team.
+He married Katia Nule Marino on August 27, 1999, of Lebanese descent and a former winner of the Miss Carnival of Barranquilla pageant in 1995.
 She is the daughter of former Ministry of Mines and Energy and Minister of Communications Guido Alberto Nule Amín, and of Ginger Marino Mendoza, a lawyer and activist.
 Together they have two children, Alejandro Char Nule and Mariana Char Nule.